joris-senn/SpatialAccessibility/README.md

-# Spatial Accessibility
+# Modelling spatial accessibility of homecare workers to the elderly population in the city of Zurich

-This repository contains all the necessary R code and data to reproduce the findings of the conference paper "Modelling spatial accessibility of homecare workers to the elderly population in the city of Zurich"
+This repository contains all the necessary R code and data to reproduce the findings of the paper "Modelling spatial accessibility of homecare workers to the elderly population in the city of Zurich".